 There sure is!

-In the trailer, everyone is at summer camp, where all of the children have gathered after Season 3 ended at the conclusion of the school year.
+In the trailer, everyone is at summer camp, where all of the children have gathered after Season 3 ended at the school year's conclusion.
 But somewhat quickly, we're back in school (the summer camp plot only lasts a few episodes at the start of Season 4).

 Everything's a bit chaotic, but the most notable addition is a new kind of monster called Tito the Anxiety Mosquito (Maria Bamford).
 Previous seasons complemented the Hormone Monsters with the Shame Wizard, Depression Kitty, and the Menopause Banshee.
 Big Mouth Season 4 adds anxiety to the mix.